• Skip to primary navigation

 A Note On Ingredients

-With only 5 ingredients it is imperative that you choose high quality items to ensure you get the most out of these moreish chocolate covered macadamia nut clusters.
+With only 5 ingredients it is important that you choose high-quality items to ensure you get the most out of these moreish chocolate-covered macadamia nuts.

 Seriously, date caramel is awesome, and so much better if you make the effort to grab some big and sticky Mejdool dates.